syoker/moto-onefusion-stock-overlay/readme.md

 This module fixes and adds things to the official Motorola One Fusion firmware.
 > **NOTES:**
-> - Only for stock firmware of Motorola One Fusion.
 > - After installing the module and rebooting the device, if the changes aren't applied, reboot the device again.
+> - Only for stock firmware (A10 and A11) of Motorola One Fusion.
 > - You can choose what you want install.

 ![License](https://img.shields.io/github/license/syoker/moto-onefusion-stock-overlay)